House-Leo/House-Leo/README.md

 ### Hi there 👋
-- 🔭 I’m currently a second-yead master candidate of Guangdong University of Technology.
+- 🔭 I’m currently a third-year master candidate of Guangdong University of Technology.
 - 🌱 I’m currently learning low-level image processing, especially image denoising and super resolution.
 - 🤔 I'm looking for a Ph.D. application for 2022.
 - 📫 Please contact me: lihao9605@gmail.com